revoltchat/autumn/README.md

 ## Features

+- Save files locally or on S3.
+- Support for different tags / buckets with different file requirements.
-- Strips metadata from video files.
+- Strips metadata from JPEGs and video files.

 ## To-Do

-- Strip EXIF data from JPEGs.
-(FIXME)
+- Make EXIF stripping optional, but on by default. (?exif=false)